NGC 605

 NGC 605 is a lenticular galaxy in the constellation Andromeda, which is about 234 million light-years from the Milky Way.
 It was discovered on October 21, 1881 by the French astronomer Édouard Jean-Marie Stephan.

+SIMBAD lists NGC 605 as an active galaxy nucleus candidate.

+One supernova has been observed in NGC 605: SN 2024nnu (type Ia, mag.
+15.6).